plausible/docs/docs/excluding-pages.md

 ## 2. Add the pages you'd like to exclude from being tracked

-The page-specific exclusions rely on a script option `data-exclusions`.
+The page-specific exclusions rely on a script option `data-exclude`.
 You add page exclusions very similarly to `data-domain`.
 The format for this field is as follows:

 ```
 data-exclude="/blog4, /rule/*, /how-to-*, /*/admin, /*/priv/*, /more-paths-here"